NVIDIA/TensorRT-LLM/README.md

 - Pure C++ inference server on top of TensorRT-LLM's C++ Runtime
 - OpenAI-compatible API with `/chat/completion` and `loadmodel` endpoints
-- Packageable as a single runnable package (e.g. `nitro.exe`) that can be run seamlessly
+- Packageable as a single executable (e.g. `nitro.exe`) that can be run seamlessly
 - Can be embedded in Windows Desktop apps

 You can try this in [Jan](https://jan.ai) using the TensorRT-LLM Extension, with a Nvidia 3090 or 4090.